Benched (Modern Family)

 "Benched" is the twentieth episode of the first season of Modern Family and the twentieth episode of the series overall.
 It premiered on ABC on April 14, 2010.
 The episode was written by Danny Zuker and directed by Chris Koch.

 In the episode Luke and Manny's hot-tempered basketball coach quits in the middle of the game after Jay and Phil argue with him, causing both to jockey for the position.
-Claire and Gloria each struggle with the adolescence of Alex and Manny, respectively, and try to find a solution together.
+Claire and Gloria each struggle with Alex and Manny’s adolescence, respectively and try to find a solution together.
 Mitchell takes Cameron along to meet a potential boss but they end up wrecking his Ferrari.

 "Benched" has received positive reviews from critics and was viewed by 8.876 million viewers.

 Plot

 Luke (Nolan Gould) and Manny's (Rico Rodriguez) hot-tempered basketball coach (Eric Lange) yells at the team all the time and makes cruel remarks.
 Jay (Ed O'Neill) and Phil (Ty Burrell) try to convince him to treat the kids better but he suddenly quits, leaving the team without a coach in the middle of the game.
 The coach's departure causes Jay and Phil to jockey for the position.

 Claire (Julie Bowen) takes Alex (Ariel Winter) out shopping but their trip is cut off by an encounter with some of Alex's friends from school.
 Alex decides to go shopping with them instead and Claire feels like her daughter has finally turned into a teenager and does not want her around.
 Gloria (Sofía Vergara) faces the same problem with Manny when Manny pulls her off to the side and says that her words of affection embarrass him in front of his friends.
 The two women end up walking together while baby-sitting Lily talking about the problem they face with their kids and how to solve it.

 Meanwhile, Mitchell (Jesse Tyler Ferguson) is still unemployed while Cameron (Eric Stonestreet) has a job with a greeting cards company, causing a role reversal in regards to Lily's parenting.
 Neither is suited to it, with Mitchell missing the workplace environment while Cameron misses spending time with Lily, although both claim to the other they are fine with the new arrangement.
 Mitchell takes Cam with him to meet a potential boss, who happens to be a golfing buddy with Jay.
 Mitchell gets offered the job but he says that he would need to talk it over with Cameron first, with both soon admitting they want things go back to the way they were.
 Mitchell decides to take the job, however he and Cameron accidentally lock themselves in the garage.
 Trying to get out, they end up wrecking Mitchell's new boss' Ferrari.
 Mitchell's new boss tells him he has to take the new job now.